buddypress/buddypress/readme.txt

 The <a href="http://i18n.svn.buddypress.org/">BuddyPress language file repository</a> includes some language that have not yet set up a localization site.

 == Upgrade Notice ==

+= 1.2.10 =
+Some security fixes
+Removed deprecated function calls
+Fixes activity permalinks for private and hidden groups

 = 1.2.9 =
 Compatibility with WordPress 3.2